hiro2233/nuttx/nuttx/README.txt

   a file in one of the linked (i.e., copied) directories, re-build NuttX, and then not see your changes when you run the program.
 That is because build is still using the version of the file in the copied directory, not your modified file!

-To work around this annoying behavior, do the following when you re-build:
+  Older versions of NuttX did not support dependiencies in this configuration.
+So a simple work around this annoying behavior in this case was the following when you re-build:

      make clean_context all

   This 'make' command will remove of the copied directories, re-copy them, then make NuttX.

+  However, more recent versions of NuttX do support dependencies for the Cygwin build.
+As a result, the above command will cause everything to be rebuilt (beause it removes and will cause recreating the include/nuttx/config.h header file).
+A much less gracefully but still effective command in this case is the following for the ARM configuration:

+    rm -rf arch/arm/src/chip arch/arm/src/board

+  This "kludge" simple removes the copied directories.
+These directories will be re-created when you do a normal 'make' and your edits will then be effective.

 Build Targets and Options
 -------------------------